Guide to Holiday Illness and Injury in Spain

 Spain has long been favourable with British tourists looking for warm beaches, great food and the chance to build some fond memories, and Spain looks set for a boom in popularity following incidents of terrorism in Turkey and Egypt.
-Tour operators such as Thomson, First Choice and Thomas Cook offer package holidays to resorts along the Spanish coast, but what happens if you become ill or suffer an injury that wasn't your fault while abroad?
+Tour operators such as TUI and First Choice offer package holidays to resorts along the Spanish coast, but what happens if you become ill or suffer an injury that wasn’t your fault while abroad?

 In this guide we’ll explain how to make sure that your break abroad doesn’t turn into a disaster, and how to claim compensation if it goes wrong.

 Resorts in Spain

 The following resorts are just some of the popular Spanish resorts and hotels that UK tour operators offer.
 As part of our service to you, our team keep track of illness outbreaks at these hotels and report our findings on our Holiday Hotel Watch site, so if you’ve witnessed or experienced an illness at any of these locations, we would like to hear from you.